 Unfortunately, jellyfish and stingrays are also easy to come by.
-As the weather grows warmer, more and more of these tropical creatures make their way into our waters, causing sting rates to skyrocket.
-Unfortunately, if there are jellyfish in the water the only real thing you can do to avoid them is to avoid going into the ocean.
+As the weather grows warmer, more and more of these tropical creatures make their way into our waters.
+In the heat of July and August, sting rates to skyrocket.
+Unfortunately, if there are jellyfish in the water, the only way to avoid them is to stay out of the ocean.
 They aren’t easy to spot and sometimes the only way to know if they’re present is if someone is stung.
 Stingrays tend to bury themselves into the sand, which also makes them difficult to see.
-While stings are common in this area, few visitors are aware of how to treat them properly and can further harm themselves.
+While stings are common in this area, few visitors are aware of how to treat them properly.

-There are several species of jellyfish that come to our waters, the first and most common being the cannonball jellyfish, but the moon, lions mane, sea wasp (box jellyfish), sea nettle and even a Portuguese man-o-war have been spotted.
-The sea wasp, or as it is better known, the box jellyfish, is the one that stings with the most venom and causes the most pain.
+There are several species of jellyfish that come to our waters.
+The most common is the cannonball jellyfish.
+The moon, lions mane, sea wasp (box jellyfish), sea nettle and even a Portuguese man-o-war have been spotted.
+The sea wasp, or box jellyfish, is the one that stings with the most venom and causes the most pain.

 When you use clean cold water on a jellyfish sting it can actually inflame the welt, causing smaller barbs from the sting to release more venom into the victim’s skin, so take ocean water and run it over the affected area.
 Do not rub sand or towels over the area as that will inflame the sting for both jellyfish and stingrays.

 Finally, take white vinegar and run it over the jellyfish sting for at least 30 seconds.
-Be sure that all the barbs have been removed as pure white vinegar may cause some of the barbs to implode and cause more stinging.
+Be sure that all the barbs have been removed as pure white vinegar may cause the barbs to implode and cause more stinging.
 Do not pour vinegar on a stingray sting.
 That will only cause more pain to an already painful welt or open wound.
 The best thing to do is to soak the sting in the hottest water you can possibly stand for at least 30 minutes.

 While being stung isn’t a pleasant experience, following these steps may help you to decrease the pain caused by these native animals.